Hanadeuxdrei/com_thinking/chapter3.md

 ```
 <br>

-**Finger exercise 2** Finger exercise: Write a program that asks the user to enter an integer and prints two integers, <br>
-root and pwr, such that 1 < pwr < 6 and root**pwr is equal to the integer entered by the user. <br>
+**Finger exercise 2** Finger exercise: Write a program that asks the user to enter an integer and prints two integers, root and pwr, <br> such that 1 < pwr < 6 and root**pwr is equal to the integer entered by the user.
 If no such pair of integers exists, it should print a message to that effect.

 ### Answer
 ```python